 Do you have an interest in a major that studies the composition, structure and properties of matter?
 The chemistry major at UW-Eau Claire encompasses the creation of new materials with useful and interesting properties such as drugs, plastics and industrial catalysts.

-The B.S. in chemistry at UWEC provided me with the critical thinking and lab skills necessary to work as a paid summer intern for Univar, a global chemical distributor.
+UWEC provided me with the critical thinking and lab skills necessary to work as a paid summer intern for Univar, a global chemical distributor.
 The challenging and high-quality chemistry courses prepared me to face whatever problems I might find in the chemical industry.

 - Chemistry - Liberal Arts